omnone/pyRanoid/README.md

 ## Notes
 1. There is no low-level memory management in Python, hence it is not possible to wipe memory areas were sensitive information was stored.
 2. This project is still a proof of concept , so bugs may exist.
-If you find anything don't hasitate to open an issue.
+If you find anything don't hesitate to open an issue.

 ## Installation